 Nicole R. Fuller

-Nicole Cannarozzi is the collection manager in the Environmental Archaeology Program at the Florida Museum.
+Nicole Fuller is the collection manager in the Environmental Archaeology Program at the Florida Museum.
 Nicole is a zooarchaeologist and began working as a faunal analyst at the Florida Museum in 2003 and has since analyzed faunal assemblages from archaeological sites from pre-Contact and historic periods in the Southeastern US, the Caribbean, and Central and South America.
 Currently, her work focuses on the zooarchaeology of two Late Archaic Period shell ring sites on St. Catherines Island, Georgia to understand formation processes and site use.
 This research involves the application of sclerochronological techniques to document the periodicity of shell formation in modern specimens of the eastern oyster (Crassostrea virginica) to establish a proxy for seasonal use of oysters at the two sites.
-Cannarozzi is also participating in a collaborative research project that focuses on the archaeology of the African Diaspora on St. Croix, USVI.

 Retired Faculty and Staff